deeploy-ml/deeploy/README.md

     **NOTE**: It is advised that you turn on autoscaling on this cluster.
     This way, when users deploy models without enough resources available on the cluster, new nodes can be spawned to take on the workload.

+2. `kubectl` installed.
+Due to [a performance issue applying deeply nested CRDs](https://github.com/kubernetes/kubernetes/issues/91615), please ensure that your `kubectl` version fits into one of the following categories to ensure that you have the fix: `>=1.16.14,<1.17.0` or `>=1.17.11,<1.18.0` or `>=1.18.8`.
-2. Helm v3 installed.
+3. Helm v3 installed.
-3. Postgres database for use by the microservices.
+4. Postgres database for use by the microservices.
 The database should be reachable from the kubernetes nodes.
 Also, Deeploy currently requires the postgres user used by Deeploy to be a super user.
-4. A (sub)domain which you control.
+5. A (sub)domain which you control.
 In order to automatically generate TLS certificates using cert-manager, the DNS provider for this domain should be one of:
     - ACMEDNS
     - Akamai
     - AzureDNS